-While the words “sister” and “nun” are used interchangeably to describe women religious in the Catholic church, there are several important differences in the lifestyle, ministry and vows of sisters vs. nuns.
+There are several important differences in the lifestyle, ministry and vows of sisters, namely between apostolic women religious vs. nuns.

 Nuns live, minister and pray within the enclosure of a monastery.
 Nuns also take solemn, perpetual vows publicly and give up all worldly goods including estates, endowments and inheritances.
 Nuns are devoted to a contemplative and cloistered life of meditation and prayer for the salvation of all.

-Sisters, on the other hand, may live in a convent or even in their own apartment and can minister and work outside of their religious community.
+All other sisters (or apostolic women religious), may live in a convent or even in their own apartment and can minister and work outside of their religious community.
 Sisters take simple vows in a public or private setting and these vows can be either temporary or perpetual.
 While sisters are able to own property or estates, they are not able to use or earn revenue from them.
 Sisters live an active vocation of both prayer and service, going to the people who need their service.

 Lifestyle of a nun vs. lifestyle of a sister